DeLaine Mayer

 DeLaine Mayer is passionate about the research and deployment of advanced technologies that can address the climate crisis on Earth while enabling sustainable, long-term human development off-Earth.

-DeLaine is a founding member and Director of Public Relations at Nebula Energy, an investment platform and logistics provider for low-carbon and net-zero energy solutions.
-She is also adjunct faculty at New York University, where she teaches a graduate course on astropolitics (the politics, policies, and technologies of outer space) at the Center for Global Affairs.
+DeLaine is a founding member and Director of External Affairs at Nebula Energy, an investment, development, and asset management firm developing low-carbon energy solutions for high-growth markets.
+She leads Carbon Capture and Sequestration (CCS) Hub development across Southeast Asia, Europe, and the US, leveraging Nebula’s proprietary CO2 transportation solution to enable cost-effective CO2 transport and faster first-injection timelines for permanent CO2 storage.
+She is also adjunct faculty at New York University, where she teaches graduate course Astropolitik: The Politics, Policies, and Technologies of Outer Space at the Center for Global Affairs.

 DeLaine earned her M.S. with distinction from NYU studying Global Affairs with a specialization in Energy and Environmental Policy.
 She completed her M.S. in Space Resources at Colorado School of Mines, researching astropolitics, technology management, and resource utilization in space.